swcarpentry/git-novice/episodes/02-setup.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- How do I get set up to use Git?
+- How do I set up Git?
 - What is a token?
 - What is a `commit`?
 - What is a `repository`?